Overview

 Like everywhere in Europe, it is becoming more and more complicated and time-consuming to get asylum.
 Especially when you haven’t any documents and/or you cannot prove the reasons why you left your country, or why you cannot stay in the first European country (Dublin law).

 It is also important to note that national immigration law and conditions changes very quickly.
-You must try to get legal support as soon as possible in order to be well accompanied in your asylum application.
+You should try to get legal support as soon as possible in order to be well accompanied in your asylum application.
 Even if you already had experience in other European countries, search for legal information about your individual case and get some legal support (see list of associations).
+The associations can recommend a lawyer you can trust and who is motivated to work on foreign nationals’ rights.
+Don’t think that only high-paying lawyers can improve your chances of obtaining a residence permit….

 Always check if the address of an institution is up to date.

 All national administrations for asylum are located in Brussels, however centers for migrants are usually in the countryside.
 Even if Belgium is a small country, people are often isolated somewhere far away from cities, infrastructure and social life.
-But if someone refuses the housing in a center, he/she automatically agrees to not ask for social and financial aid.
+But if someone refuses the housing in a center, they automatically agree to not apply for social and financial aid.

 Only in special circumstances is it permitted for someone to refuse housing in a center, and receive social and financial aid, but often only after months-long discussions between different administrations and a lawyer in support of the migrant.
 Consequently, without any private help for housing / accommodation, living anywhere except an official center during the asylum procedure is extremely difficult.